The 15 Best Astrophotography Books

 This book contains many pages with an abundance of useful information on photogenic targets.
 It is evident from this book that Charles Bracken is very educated and has lots of imaging experience.

-This book is an excellent atlas making it a must-have for an on-hands approach.
-This book highlights many key aspects such as:
+This book is an excellent atlas that highlights many key aspects such as:

 - 416 emission nebulae and supernova remnants